 Many small businesses have neither the need nor the budget for a full time bookkeeper and hire a part-timer instead.
-Jobs are available in diverse industries and median wage $16.70 per hour.
-There are no formal education requirements to be a bookkeeper—it’s mostly learning on the job.
+Jobs are available in diverse industries and the median wage is $16.70 per hour.
+There are no formal education requirements to be a bookkeeper – it’s mostly learning on the job.
 You need to have basic math skills, and understanding of financial spreadsheets and bookkeeping software.

 10. School bus drivers